+Patients often register for portals, log in once to check the results, and never return.
 Studies show that almost 60% of patients rarely use patient portals after their first login.
-They do not interact with them, because they don’t know how to use a portal.
-Therefore highlighting a major gap between adoption and real engagement.
+It reveals a clear gap between the adoption of patient portals and patient engagement.

 Why Patient Portals Matter for Patient Engagement